hosungsmsft/azure-moodle-autoscale/README.md

 In general the frontend instances will not be the source of any bottlenecks unless they are severely undersized versus the rest of the cluster.
 More powerful instances will be needed should fpm processes spawn and exhaust memory during periods of heavy site load.
 This can also be mitigated against by increasing the number of VMs but spawning new VMs is slower (and potentially more expensive) than having that capacity already available.

+It is worth noting that the memory allowances on these instances allow for more memory than they may be able to provide with lower instance tiers.
+This is intentional as you can opt to run larger VMs with more memory and not require manual configuration.
+FPM also allows for a very large number of threads which prevents the system from failing during many small jobs.

 ### *Observed Situations in Testing*

-Running a load test simulating multiple simultaneous users going through typical Moodle activity, it was observed with the largest available (800 compute units, 1TB storage) database instance thit was observed with the largest available (800 compute units, 1TB storage) database that Moodle would support the following concurrent users:
+Running a load test simulating multiple simultaneous users going through typical Moodle activity, it was observed with the largest available (800 compute units, 1TB storage) database instance thit was observed with the largest available (800 compute units, 1TB storage) database that Moodle would support 200-300 concurrent users.

-- Postgres:
-- MySQL:

 Note that this is sustained traffic over a long (hours) period of time.